agailloty/preprocess/docs/content/docs/overview.md

 toc: true
 ---

 preprocess is a fast command line tool to preprocess data.
 It aims to be simple to use, portable and fast.

+## Simple to use

+Declare your operations in a Toml file and run these operations using `preprocess run`.

+## Portable

+It ships as a standalone binary.
+You just need this binary on your system to be ready to apply preprocessing operations on your dataset.

+## Fast

+Because it is written with Go, you expect faster execution time for these operations than if you were to write them from scratch in popular data analysis languages.